 A Little Bit of Lincolnshire is a great place to find gems from new and up-and-coming producers in the area, as well as long-established local favourites.
+It’s almost like having the entire Lincolnshire Show inside one shop!
 You will find breads, cheeses, beers, craft liqueurs, gift ideas and much more.

 Old clocks shops are a dying breed that can rarely be found on the streets of Britain today.
 But Timepiece Repairs is keeping the tradition alive on Lincoln’s Steep Hill.

 The shop does more than it suggests on the sign.
 Not only can you bring your old clocks, watches and barometers here to be fixed, but you will also find a pretty and peculiar range of antique timepieces to buy, from grandfather clocks to carriage clocks and everything in between.